michaelneale/goose-app-maker-mcp/resources/README.md

 A richer interactive app for performance reporting (but visually basic)

+## kitchen-sink

+A basic but more complete example including how to dynamically fetch data from goose in the app

 ### goose_api.js

 A JavaScript client for interacting with the Goose API.
-This client handles sending requests and processing streaming responses.
+This client handles sending requests and processing streaming responses, use this for web apps that need dynamic data by copying it next to other files as needed.

 #### Usage